 A number N allocated to each block, indicating that the block is the Nth block from the beginning of the Logical volume containing it.
+The first block is number one.

 4.2 a.c. erase

 A process of erasure utilizing alternating magnetic fields of decaying intensity.